yousefelassal/quote-cron/README.md

 > My motto was always to keep swinging.
 Whether I was in a slump or feeling badly or having trouble off the field, the only thing to do was keep swinging.

 > The journey of a thousand miles begins with one step.

+> You learn to speak by speaking, to study by studying, to run by running, to work by working; in just the same way, you learn to love by loving.